Blaizzy/mlx-embeddings/docs/Deprecating-Disabling-and-Removing-Formulae.md

 The most common reasons for deprecation are when the upstream project is deprecated, unmaintained, or archived.

-Formulae with dependents should **only** be deprecated if any of the below are true:
+Formulae with dependents may be deprecated only if at least one of the following are true:

 - its dependents are all deprecated
 - the formula does not build on any of our supported macOS versions and on Linux